 A good phone camera became a necessity and a competitive advantage.
 However, the amount of space in a mobile phone is exceptionally tiny.
 Manufacturers could do only so much within it.
 They could not fit technologies close to SLR cameras, and demands grew higher and higher.

-These conditions called for new developments in computational photography.
+These conditions called for new developments in computational photography, addressing the machine learning problem meaning the limitations of hardware within mobile devices.
 The main idea was to substitute the physical features not present in less sophisticated cameras.
 The actions started with simple automatic white field correction and eventually led to more complex algorithms and AI.

 And What Does AI in Photography Mean Today?